 Instructions for Use "IFU"

-These generic instructions can be used for the majority of our 3D resins, with the exception of special resin systems, such as our water soluble 3D resins for printing sacrificial molds and other high tech applications, which need specific and more detailed protocols and instructions for use:
+These generic guidelines can be used for our durable 3D resins, with the exception of special resin systems, such as our water soluble sacrificial 3D resins for printing sacrificial molds and other high tech applications, which need specific and more detailed protocols and instructions for use:

-Most of our 3Dresyns are photopolymer or light-curing resins which have been designed for printing them with SLA, DLP, LCD and Inkjet printers working with lights from 200 to 420 nm and higher upon request, including wavelengths at 385 and 405 nm.
+Most of our 3Dresyns are photopolymer or light-curing resins which have been designed for SLA, DLP, LCD and Inkjet printers working with lights from 200 to 420 nm and higher upon request, including wavelengths at 385 and 405 nm.

-The final physical and mechanical properties of any 3D printed material depend, among other things, on the printer specifications and print settings, such as wavelength, power, exposure time, cleansing protocol (chemicals used for cleansing, time and temperature used during cleaning, etc) and light post-processing or curing (wavelength, power, post curing time, temperature, etc)
+The final physical and mechanical properties of any 3D printed material depend, among other things, on the printer specifications and printing settings, such as wavelength, power, exposure time, cleansing protocol (chemicals used for cleansing, time and temperature used during cleaning, etc) and light post-processing or curing (wavelength, power, postcuring time, temperature, etc).

 3D print cleaning process: Cleaning 3D prints